Update: Fox News reports that Jake Gardner has committed suicide, details are unknown.

-Gardner and his 68-year old father were working in the bar when rioters broke windows and committed other property damage outside the bar.
+Gardner and his 68-year-old father were working in the bar when rioters’ broke windows and committed other property damage outside the bar.
 Scurlock was part of a large group that Gardner and his father confronted outside of the bar.
 The group was told to move along.
-Video of the incident shows of the members of the group being pushed by the Elder Gardner.
-Another in the group is seen pushing the 68-year old to the ground.
+Video of the incident shows of the members of the group being pushed by Elder Gardner.
+Another in the group is seen pushing the 68-year-old to the ground.

 The video continues showing Jake Gardner talking with someone in the group about pushing his father to the ground.
 Surrounded by a semicircle of rioters, Jake raises his hands about shoulder height and backs away from at least three men walking toward him.
 In the video, Scurlock shoves someone as the group walks toward Gardner.

 After about 3 steps backward, Jake Gardner partially lifts his t-shirt, exposing a handgun that is in his waistband.
 Someone is heard saying ‘he’s got a gun’.
 The cell phone video ends, and a video-only surveillance camera captures the actual shooting.

 A female blindsides Gardner and shoves him to the ground.
 Two people jump on Gardner as he is on the ground.
 Gardner is heard saying ‘get off of me’ several times.
 After a couple of seconds of struggling on the ground with the two individuals, he fires two shots that strike the ground.
 In his interview, Gardner says these were warning shots.

 The shots scare the initial attackers who run from the scene.
 Scurlock then jumps on Gardner’s back and attempts to choke him.
 Gardner points the gun backward over his shoulder and fires one round, striking Scurlock in the upper chest.